waveFrontSet/grip-blog/content/posts/the-markov-chains-of-elina-harper.md

 ## Further reading

 It would be nice to obtain a closed formula for the probabilities of success or the expected number of rounds, like the one we've obtained via bruteforce for the case $d=1$.
-However, I couldn't unravel this mystery for now.

-There's the [matrix geometric
+- I believe [the SymPy library](https://www.sympy.org/en/index.html) might be helpful in finding one, but that's for another blog post.
-method](https://en.wikipedia.org/wiki/Matrix_geometric_method) that looks like it could fit our use-case.
+- There's the [matrix geometric method](https://en.wikipedia.org/wiki/Matrix_geometric_method) that looks like it could fit our use-case.
 However, it requires the matrices along the diagonal to be identical which is not the case for us.